- Professor in the Department of Otolaryngology at the University of Toronto

 Douglas B. Chepeha, MD, MSPH, FACS, FRCS(C) is a Professor in the Department of Otolaryngology at the University of Toronto.
 He attended the University of Alberta, in his hometown, for undergraduate, medical school and postgraduate preliminary general surgery.
 While in a preliminary General Surgery residency, he was accepted into the Otolaryngology-Head-Neck Surgery Program at the University of British Columbia that he completed in 1993.
 After residency, he pursued fellowship training in microsurgical reconstruction and surgical oncology at The University of Toronto.
 This was followed by a 2 year Surgical Oncology Fellowship at the University of Michigan where he also obtained a Master’s of Science in Public Health.

 He stayed at the University of Michigan for 19 years where he obtained the rank of full professor with tenure.
 In addition, he directed the surgical oncology fellowship and was co-director of the research committee and tissue core.
 While at the University of Michigan, he was part of a rich multidisciplinary environment that is directed toward solving questions though the conduct of innovative clinical trials relating to bioselection and individualized care.
 He returned to Canada in 2014 to rejoin the faculty at the University of Toronto.
-He is a staff physician at the University Health Network and a member of the Surgical Oncology Department at the Princess Margaret Hospital.
+He is a staff physician at the University Health Network and a member of the Surgical Oncology Department at the Princess Margaret Cancer Centre.

 His research interests relate to clinical and translational questions in head and neck oncology.
 He has particular interest in clinical trials, neck dissection, tumor response, molecular epidemiology, and reconstructive surgery.